KishanGit1/Australian-Healthcare-ED-Analysis/README.md

 Paediatric variance: A significant 1.18% national variance was discovered in the 0-4 age group, where male presentations (approximately 500k) significantly outpace females (approximately 392k).

-Volume spike: The 25-34 age bracket holds the highest presentation-volume nationally, primarily driven by female presentation.
+Volume spike: The 25-34 age bracket holds the highest presentation-volume nationally, primarily driven by female presentations peaking at 694k.